Proper and improper mixed states serve as different prior beliefs for quantum state retrodiction

 More generally, different results in retrodiction demonstrated in this Letter rely on different subjective understandings of quantum mixtures.
 A pragmatist may take our observation as yet another discussion about foundations that has no practical consequence.
 However, they may lead to differences in \textit{action}, notably when retrodiction is used as a recovery channel after dissipation \cite{PhysRevLett.128.020403,barnum-knill,SutterRennerFawzi_2016,sutter-tomamichel-harrow,junge}.
 A notable feature of the Petz map is that it is always CPTP, and thus can be implemented deterministically \cite{wilde-recov,gilyn2020quantum}, with applications to error correction \cite{barnum-knill,zheng2024near,biswas2024noise} and reversing dissipative dynamics \cite{kwon-kim,BS21}.
 Depending on the application, there is not a unique way to choose the prior belief for the Petz map, and according to our results, a wider range of beliefs involving an additional system may be considered.
-An example of recovering a depolarizing channel using different beliefs is shown in \cref{fig:recovery}.
-Future work will aim to investigate the general effect of extended beliefs and the possible application of these results in various information recovery tasks.
+In \cref{fig:recovery} we show the recovery of a depolarizing channel when the true input state is pure, while the prior belief on the system is $\one/2$ with different extended beliefs.
+The most agnostic belief is the one that does not consider extra systems.
+In this case, the unavoidable push towards $\one/2$ (which is both the prior and the fixed point of the map) is small: the recovered state stays rather close to the input state.
+By contrast, the belief of the Church of the Larger Hilbert spaces (improper mixture) is so dogmatic that the recovered state becomes $\one/2$ irrespective of the input state.
+The linear combination of these two is explored as a confidence indicator in the \Suppl{}~\cite{SM}.
+The other two extended beliefs, $\beta_1$ and $\beta_{\rm Haar}$, lead to yet different recoveries shown in \cref{fig:recovery}(b) and \cref{fig:recovery}(d).
+We leave for future work the investigation of the general effect of extended beliefs and the possible application of these results in various information recovery tasks.